svalenti/DLT40PimaSchool.github.io/to_do_list.md

 # Dennis:
+(1) Schedule meeting with Laurie
+  Monday 1pm-4pm
+  Wednesday 1pm-4pm
+(2) Ask to move AST 296LB to late start 8-week.
-start to put some text in the webpage, PIMA logo
+(3) Start to put some text in the webpage, PIMA logo

 # David:
 work on the proposal